Plastics – Application and Evaluation

 The plastics industry has gone through major changes since Dr. Leo Baekland introduced “Bakelite” in 1909.
 As recently as a decade ago there were perhaps 35,000 plastic formulations.
 Now it seems that there are specific compounds for every purpose.
-Today’s design challenge is to build increasingly complex and robust products faster and at a lower overall production cost.
-With thousands of possible choices, product developers need a solid knowledge of plastics, and be aware of the best candidates for specific projects and applications.
+Today’s design challenge is to build increasingly complex and robust products fasterand at a lower overall production cost.
+Viable solutions can be found with the use of plastics.
+With thousands of possible choices, product developers need a solid knowledge of the families of plastics, and be aware of the best candidates for specific projects and applications.

 We know plastics at Omnica.

-The resins that account for 80% of those used in the medical market are the commodity resins: PVC for tubing and bags, polyethylene (medical packaging), polystyrene (lab ware), and polypropylene for syringes.
-In the remaining 20%, the so called engineering resins, we see unique and extensive cross-over from one category to another.
+The resins that account for 80% of those usedin the medical market are the commodity resins: PVC for tubing and bags, polyethylene (medical packaging), polystyrene (lab ware), and polypropylene for syringes.
+In the remaining 20%, the so called engineering resins, we see uniqueness and extensive cross-over from one category to another.
 Application requires a specialized knowledge of the materials and processing requirements to make the best use of their particular characteristics.

 We work with and specify many engineering and performance plastics when prototyping molded parts.

-In the last 35 years we have developed hundreds of molded parts.
-Before designing a part, we need to make a decision on such factors as how it will be produced, which performance characteristics are most important, the cost and availability of the material, required aesthetic values, and if it will be exposed to sterilization, chemical or other environmental stresses.
+In the last 30 years we have developed hundreds of molded parts.
+Before designing a part, we need to make a decision on such factors as how it will be produced, which performance characteristics are most important, the cost and availability of the material, required aesthetic values, and if it will be exposed to sterilization.

 Metal replacement plastics